Niles and Sutherland Report

-The purpose was to assess conditions in the former Ottoman Empire's eastern provinces in the aftermath of World War I, suggest what aid was needed and whether it could be provided by the ACRNE.
+The purpose was to assess conditions in the former Ottoman Empire's eastern provinces in the aftermath of World War I, and suggest what aid was needed and whether it could be provided by the ACRNE.

 Captain Emory H. Niles of the United States Army and Arthur E. Sutherland, Jr. toured the Anatolian area through often difficult terrain inaccessible by train or vehicle.